Skip to content

 This programme can be studied full-time or part-time to meet the needs of students who are seeking to develop their career by combining academic study with their existing employment.
 Students planning to study the degree on a part-time basis, will be studying two modules per term and would usually be expected to complete the programme within two years.
 The programme is available for either a September or February start.

 Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class, students are expected to spend at least three to four hours in independent study.
+As a general guide, for every hour in class, students are expected to spend three hours in independent study.

 Although a proportion of the contact time will be spent in teaching, emphasis will also be placed upon the use of the student group as a resource for learning.
 The style of teaching will vary to reflect individual module objectives.
 There will also be group discussions of practical situations and problems, making an extensive use of case studies in national and international contexts, simulation materials and, where relevant, students' own experiences.